-- 4.3.1 The Council uses the nationally negotiated pay spine as the basis for its pay & grading structure.
-This determines the remuneration of the majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 4.3.2 The Council has extended the national pay spine up to spinal column point 55 - 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although flexibility exists to ensure the best candidate is secured.
+- 5.1.1 The Council's pay structure for NJC employees was implemented in September 2013 following the signing of a collective agreement with UNISON, GMB and UNITE.
+The pay structure was devised following the evaluation of all posts using the Greater London Provincial Council (GLPC) Job Evaluation Scheme.
+Each pay grade has a corresponding job evaluation score(s). - 5.1.2 The Council uses the nationally negotiated pay spine as the basis for its pay & grading structure.
+This determines the remuneration of the majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 5.1.3 Addendums to the collective agreement have been agreed with the Trade Unions.
+They reflect Council's decision to alter the pay structure to allow movement between the NJC and JNC structures and the introduction of the national pay award and new pay spine on 1 April 2019. - 5.1.4 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 5.1.5 New appointments will normally be made at the minimum of the relevant grade, although flexibility exists to ensure the best candidate is secured.

-4.4 Pay and Performance
+5.2 Pay and Performance

-4.4.1 The Council does not employ any performance related pay mechanisms.
+5.2.1 The Council does not employ any performance related pay mechanisms.

-4.5 Job Evaluation
+5.3 Job Evaluation

-- 4.5.1 Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
-It provides a means of systematic comparison of jobs to assess their relative worth for the purpose of establishing an equitable and justifiable pay structure. - 4.5.2 In 2013 the Council established a Collective Agreement in respect of Single Status for all NJC employees in terms of Pay & Grading and Terms & Conditions.
-Our Equality Impact Assessment (EIA) process has been used throughout the process and will continue to be used in future with an EIA being conducted every 3 years.
-The Council, as it is bound to do, engaged an independent assessor to confirm the integrity of our new pay and grading system and this external expertise was provided by NothgateArniso.
-The last EIA to be undertaken was in September 2016.
+5.3.1 Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
+It provides a means of systematic comparison of jobs to assess their relative worth for the purpose of establishing an equitable and justifiable pay structure.

+5.3.2 An initial Equality Impact Assessment (EIA) was conducted in 2013.
+This will be completed every three years, the next planned for 2019.

-4.6 Market Supplements
+5.4 Market Supplements